On some indices of foliations and applications: Introduction

-As a consequence in Corollary \ref{coro-q}, we provide a positive answer to a question posed in \cite{FP-GB-SM2024}.
-In Section \ref{multi}, following the terminology of balaced divisor of separatrices of a foliation introduced by Genzmer \cite{Genzmer}, we present Proposition \ref{iguales} that generalizes Corollary B of \cite{FP-GB-SM2021}.
+where $GSV_p(\F,C)$ denotes the $GSV$-index of $\F$ along $C$ at $p$.
+Some applications also are presented in Sections \ref{gsv_mul} and \ref{applications}, for example, we provide a positive answer to a question posed in \cite{FP-GB-SM2024}.
+In Section \ref{multi}, following the terminology of balanced divisor of separatrices of a foliation introduced by Genzmer \cite{Genzmer}, we present Proposition \ref{iguales} that generalizes Corollary B of \cite{FP-GB-SM2021}.
 We recall that a foliation $\F$ is said to be a \textit{generalized curve} if there are no saddle-nodes in its reduction process of singularities.
 This concept was introduced by Camacho, Lins Neto and Sad in \cite{CLS} and the non-dicritical case, delimits a family of foliations whose topology is closely related to that of their separatrices (i.e. local invariant curves).
 Generalized curve foliations are part of the broader family of \textit{second type foliations}, introduced by Mattei and Salem in \cite{mattei}.
 Foliations in this family may admit saddle-nodes in the reduction process of singularities, provided that they are not \textit{tangent saddle-nodes} (see \cite[Definition 2.1]{FP-M}).
 In order to study second type foliations, the $\chi$-number of $\F$ was introduced in \cite[Section 3]{FP-GB-SM2021}.
 This number, denoted by $\chi_p(\F)$, can be interpreted as the difference $\mu_p(\F)-\mu_p(\F,\B)$, where $\mu_p(\F)$ is the Milnor number of $\F$ at $p$ and $\mu_p(\F,\B)$ is the multiplicity of $\F$ along a balanced divisor of separatrices $\B$.
+For more details on balanced divisor of separatrices of a foliation, we refer the reader to \cite{Genzmer} and \cite{Genzmer-Mol}.
 Now, we can establish our main result as follows: \begin{maintheorem} Let $\F$ be a germ of a singular holomorphic foliation at $(\C^2,p)$, and $\B$ be an effective primitive balanced divisor of separatrices for $\F$ at $p$.
 Then